Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Response body

-For each placement instruction in the request, it returns a list with a `"1"` if placement was successful, a `"0"` or an error code if something else went wrong such as a missing or invalid entity ID or incorrectly formatted entity data.
+For each placement instruction in the request, it returns a list with a the entity's UUID if placement was successful or an error code if something else went wrong such as a missing or invalid entity ID or incorrectly formatted entity data.

 If request header has `Accept: application/json`, these values are listed in a JSON array.
 Otherwise they are listed in plain-text, each on a separated line.
 In either format the order of these corresponds to the order the placement instruction was listed.